m3t4f1v3/ebbvn/script.md

 bgm ed/KouyaoArukePiano.mp3 plays

-Esli: Ok so after getting my Bachelor’s degree I get recruited to work for a tech company where I get to apply my skills for the first time but get in trouble with my boss who is actually the owner's wife, and the owner is actually my uncle so my bitch boss is my aunt in law
+Esli: Ok so after getting my Bachelor's degree I get recruited to work for a tech company where I get to apply my skills for the first time but get in trouble with my boss who is actually the owner's wife, and the owner is actually my uncle so my bitch boss is my aunt in law
 Chronos the Wise: WHat ! if instead of working at some ! tech company you worked as a purveyor of trinkets and you had a time machine to STEAL ! trinkets
 Esli: Can I choose something else?
 Chronos the Wise: no